How we set your rent and service charges

 Coastal is a social business with rents as the primary income stream.
 We don’t make profits for shareholders and all income pays for the buildings and services we provide.
 The costs of building and services typically increase annually, and we apply an annual uplift to the rent roll to ensure we can continue to provide safe buildings and quality services

-You can read our Rent Management Policy here.
+You can view and download our Rent Management Policy here.

 The below animation explains more about how we set your rent: